 The final portion of funding is generated by billing for EMT services rendered to insurance companies and customers outside of our service area.
 Our billing rates for these services are controlled by the federal government and the insurance carriers.
+The EMT billings have been increasing in the last two years and, as of 7/1/24, the Authority voted to increase squad billing rates per the recommendation of our billing contractor.

 Costs are increasing for the Authority both in payroll expense and for the medications required to be carried on the ambulances.
 Additionally, as of June 30, 2020, the Authority increased the budget to add paramedic staff to allow for both ambulances to have a paramedic onboard 24 hours per day, 7 days per week.
+An acute shortage of qualified paramedics has resulted in increased overtime.
+As stated above, this issue was addressed by adding full-time staff.